kitrady/kitrady/How-To-GitHub.md

 ## GitHub Things

+### Adding ssh Keys to Your Account
+need to write this section

 ### Making a Repository

 *A repository is a place to store code.
 People can add, change, remove, and use code via repositories.*